 The housing application process is managed through the university’s Office of Student Housing and Residential Education.
 Pricing information will be made available in the Spring, and incoming and continuing law students may apply online for housing.

 The majority of law students prefer to live off campus within the city of San Francisco and the Bay Area.
-The admissions office will send information on a first-year roommate contact sheet in mid-June.
+The admissions office will collect information from interested Fall 2023 first-year and continuing law students.
+If you would like to participate, please fill out the Roommate and Carpool Survey.
+A compiled list will be made available to those who complete the form beginning May 23, 2023.

 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the USF Public Safety Department publishes an Annual Security Report.
 The Annual Security Report is available online.
 A written copy of the Annual Security Report can be obtained by contacting the USF Public Safety Office at (415) 422-4222.